Space medicine: Loss of muscle mass

-Loss of eyesight
+Impairment of eyesight

-After long space flight missions, astronauts may experience severe eyesight problems.
-Such eyesight problems may be a major concern for future deep space flight missions, including a human mission to Mars.
+During long space flight missions, astronauts may develop ocular changes and visual impairment collectively known as the Space Associated Neuro-ocular Syndrome (SANS).
+Such vision problems may be a major concern for future deep space flight missions, including a human mission to Mars.

 Loss of mental abilities and risk of Alzheimer's disease

 On December 31, 2012, a NASA-supported study reported that human spaceflight may harm the brain of astronauts and accelerate the onset of Alzheimer's disease.

 On 2 November 2017, scientists reported that significant changes in the position and structure of the brain have been found in astronauts who have taken trips in space, based on MRI studies.
 Astronauts who took longer space trips were associated with greater brain changes.

 Orthostatic intolerance

-"Under the effects of the earth's gravity, blood and other body fluids are pulled towards the lower body.
-When gravity is taken away or reduced during space exploration, the blood tends to collect in the upper body instead, resulting in facial edema and other unwelcome side effects.
-Upon return to earth, the blood begins to pool in the lower extremities again, resulting in orthostatic hypotension."
+Under the influence of the earth's gravity, blood and other body fluids are pulled towards the lower body when standing.
+When gravity is removed during space exploration, hydrostatic pressures throughout the body are removed and the resulting change in blood distribution may be similar lying down on Earth where hydrostatic differences are minimized.
+Upon return to earth, reduced blood volume from spaceflight results in orthostatic hypotension.
+Orthostatic tolerance after spaceflight has been greatly improved by fluid loading countermeasures taken by astronauts before landing.